To travel from Penang to Hua Hin overland, you have a choice of taking the train from Butterworth or a bus via Hat Yai in Southern Thailand.

-The easiest way to travel from Penang to Hua Hin is by train as both cities are located on the main Southern railway line that extends down from Bangkok and stops in Butterworth on its way to KL and finally Singapore.
+The easiest way to travel from Penang to Hua Hin is by train, as both cities are located on the main Southern railway line that extends down from Bangkok and stop in Butterworth on its way to KL and finally Singapore.

 There is however just one departure every day, leaving Butterworth in the early afternoon and arriving in Hua Hin just after sunrise, so it is best to book as far in advance as possible as the train can quickly fill up during peak travel periods and holidays.